Battle of Eylau: Cavalry charge at Eylau

 Thus began one of the greatest cavalry charges in history.
 Somewhat obscured by the weather, Murat's squadrons charged through the Russian infantry around Eylau and then divided into two groups.
-The group on the right, Grouchy's dragoons, charged into the flank of the Russian cavalry, attacked Saint-Hilaire's division and scattered them completely.
+The group on the right, Grouchy's dragoons, charged into the flank of the Russian cavalry attacking Saint-Hilaire's division and scattered them completely.
 Now led by Murat himself, the dragoons wheeled left against the Russian cavalry in the centre, and, joined by d'Hautpoult's cuirassier division, drove the Russian cavalry back on their infantry.
 Fresh Russian cavalry forced Murat and the dragoons to retire, but d'Hautpoult's cuirassiers burst through everything, and the broken Russians were cut to pieces by fresh regiments of cuirassiers.

-D'Hautpoult then rode through the Russian guns, chased off or sabering the gunners and broke through the first line of Russian infantry.
+D'Hautpoult then rode through the Russian guns, chased off or sabered the gunners, and broke through the first line of Russian infantry.
 He meanwhile trampled a battalion that had attempted to stand.
 The cuirassiers forced their way through the second line of Russians, and it was only after 2,500 yards that the charge finally expended its force in front of the Russian reserves.
 A second wave of cavalry consisting of the Guards, and Grouchy's dragoons now charged the Russians as they attempted to reform and rode through both lines of infantry.
 Another group charged into the Russian infantry in the area in which Augereau's corps had made its stand.
 Not content with the heavy blows, the cavalry reformed, wheeled and charged back again.
 It finally retired under the protection of the Guard cavalry.
 Murat had lost 1,000–1,500 well-trained troopers but relieved the pressure on Augereau, Saint-Hilaire and Soult, paralyzing the Russians long enough to allow Davout to deploy in strength.
 Rarely had French cavalry played such a pivotal part in a battle.
 That was in part because for the first time, Murat's men were now mounted on the best cavalry horses in Europe, which had been freshly requisitioned in the aftermath of the conquest of Prussia.

 Davout's corps, about 15,000 strong, was now in position and began to drive in the Russian left.
 Despite the disarray of the Russian centre, Napoleon declined to follow up Murat's charge by advancing with the Guard.
 Such a move might have decisively won the battle, but Napoleon, well aware that 9,000 Prussians under L'Estocq and his chief of staff, Gerhard von Scharnhorst were still unaccounted for, judged it wise to retain the Guard in reserve.
 Through the afternoon Soult, Augereau and Murat managed to hold their ground while Davout, assisted by Saint-Hilaire, gradually bent the Russian left back further and further, pushing it to a right angle with the Russian centre.
 By 15:30, it seemed that the Russians' cohesion would soon break, as their left was in full retreat.